stefan-hoeck/idris2-tailrec/README.md

 # idris2-tailrec : Total stack-safe monadic Recursion in Idris2

 Writing recursive functions that do not overflow the stack can be challenging.
-The Javascript backends in Idris2 optimize mutually tail-recursive functions into while loops, which makes them use constant stack space.
+The JavaScript backends in Idris2 optimize mutually tail-recursive functions into while loops, which makes them use constant stack space.
 Chez scheme, the target of the default backend